Do I need to hire a real estate agent to sell my house?

-Furthermore, if an agent is telling you the colder months are a bad time to sell, you would do best to walk away.
+Furthermore, if an agent informs you that the colder months are a bad time to sell, you would do best to walk away.
 Successful real estate agents sell regardless of the time of year or the market conditions.
 They adapt and adjust; they are up for the challenge!

 What costs would I, the seller, be responsible for when selling my home?

 Some homeowners don’t realize the costs associated with selling a home.
 Some of the most common costs are: Real estate commission, transfer tax, deed preparation and repairs associated with inspections or appraisals.
 Seller concessions, home warranty, survey, capital gains and home equity loans may come into play for select sellers.

 What should I include or avoid when selling my home?

 You want prospective buyers to visualize themselves in your home.
 Therefore, depersonalizing is usually a wise choice.
 There are certain things you’ll want to refrain from communicating to homebuyers.
 Your real estate agent will be able to provide perspective on this as well.

 As a homeowner, you should also seek to avoid selecting the wrong REALTOR®, overpricing your home, not accommodating showings and being unrealistic when the time comes to negotiate a sale.

 You’ll want to include those fixtures, which are attached to the property: built-ins, window blinds, various appliances, etc. If you don’t want something included, you can specify those exclusions in the listing contract or remove the items before the showing period begins.
 These excluded items can and should appear on the agreement of sale when the time comes.